Kanya King

-Kanya King, CBE (born in Kilburn, London) is a British entrepreneur who is the founder of the MOBO Awards.
+Kanya King, CBE (born 12 February 1969 at Kilburn, London), is a British entrepreneur who founded the MOBO Awards.

 Biography

-King was born in Kilburn, London, to an Irish mother and a Ghanaian father, being the youngest of their nine children.
-Her father died when she was 13 years old.
-Aged 16, she gave birth to her son, causing her to drop out of school.
+King was born in 1969 at Kilburn, London, to an Irish mother and a Ghanaian father, being the youngest of their nine children.
+Her father, Christian Ocloo, died when she was 13 years old.
+Aged 16, she gave birth to her son, after which she dropped out of school.

+In December 2024, King announced that she had been diagnosed with stage four bowel cancer.

 Achievements

 The first MOBO Awards took place in 1996 at London's Connaught Rooms, broadcast on Carlton Television.

-In 1999, she was appointed a Member of the Order of the British Empire (MBE) and a CBE in the 2018 Birthday Honours List.
+Appointed a Member of the Order of the British Empire (MBE) in 1999, King was promoted CBE in the 2018 Birthday Honours List.

-Other awards include an honorary fellowship of Goldsmiths College, University of London, an honorary Doctorate of Business Administration at London Metropolitan University (2006) as well as a Doctorate from Leeds Metropolitan University (2008).
+Having graduated as a BA (Hons) from Goldsmiths' College, King was later awarded an honorary fellowship of Goldsmiths, University of London (2004), an honorary doctorate of Business Administration at London Metropolitan University (2006) as well as an honorary doctorate of Music from Leeds Metropolitan University (2008).

 In 2011, King was named one of London's Most Influential People by the London Evening Standard, one of Britain's Most Entrepreneurial Women (Real Business) and has been regularly listed in the Powerlist as one of Britain's Most Influential Black People.
-She was recognised by the music industry in 2016, being awarded the "Media Pioneer" award at the Music Week Women In Music Awards.
+She was recognised by the music industry in 2016, with the "Media Pioneer Award" at the Music Week Women In Music Awards.